 The steps outlined in this guide can provide business owner’s with a roadmap for integrating plans for monetizing their business to fund their retirement with setting up outside retirement accounts – reducing the risk of leaving their retirement solely dependent on their business.
 By taking a diversified approach to retirement planning, business owner’s can run their business with the peace of mind that comes from knowing that its success won’t be the only factor in determining when, and if, they can retire.

-At Prism Planning Partners, an SEC registered investment advisor, we are dedicated to serving our clients at every stage of their lives.
+At Prism Planning Partners, a registered investment advisor, we are dedicated to serving our clients at every stage of their lives.
 Whether near retirement, or just starting to plan, or someplace in-between we can help illuminate the possibilities available.
 Contact us today for a consultation.